-There is currently no cost to become a member of the network.
+There are no costs associated with being a member of the network.

 How do we become a member?

-Any legal service organization that provides free or low cost representation in DC can apply to become a member by completing our membership form.
+Any legal service organization that provides free or low cost representation in DC can apply to become a member by contacting firstname.lastname@example.org.

 The organization does not need to identify as an organization that serves victims of crime.